shaaibu7/Bookstore-with-react/README.md

 # 📖 Bookstore app with React <a name="about-project"></a>

-This project build a simple bookstore app that keeps track of your books.
+This is a web application that helps users manage their books and keep track of their reading progress.

 ## 🛠 Built With <a name="built-with"></a>